What Are MTSS Interventions And How Can You Implement Them Successfully?

 5. Evidence-based intervention

-Strong MTSS models are based on evidence-based interventions.
+Strong MTSS models are based on research-based interventions.
 These interventions have strong research support and connect the use of the intervention with student outcomes.
 Teachers should discuss the effectiveness of interventions.
 If interventions are not effective, they should be evaluated and replaced.
 Attention should be given to improving the implementation.

 6. Effective progress monitoring